 - Work with others to mine and share rewards

 - Get paid per share, on a hourly or daily basis

 - Pools take some fees (0.5-3% depending on pool)

 - You mine the entire block reward (3 ETH per block) – no pool fees

 - Random Chance and probability – you can go days or months without rewards

 - Not viable if Hashrate is low – single GPU will take years to mine a block

-Currently it’s not feasible to solo mine Ethereum in 2019.
-It would take 67 years for a solo miner to solo mine a block (assuming 30 MHash/s and current total hashrate of 181 THash/s).
+Currently it’s not feasible to solo mine Ethereum in 2020.
+It would take 67 years to solo mine a block (assuming 30 MHash/s and current total hashrate of 181 THash/s).
 This would mean it would likely take an entire lifetime before the solo miner finds a block with a single GPU.